sesiii/Agent-Router/README.md

 ## 🧠 The Cloud AI Problem

-As Multi-Agent Systems scale in production, homogeneous architectures (using a single flagship LLM for every task) introduce severe inefficiencies:
+As AI Systems scale in production, homogeneous architectures (using a single flagship LLM for every task) introduce severe inefficiencies:
 * **Cost Bloat:** Using a frontier model (e.g., GPT-4 class) for simple data extraction tasks destroys profit margins.
 * **Latency Bottlenecks:** Heavy reasoning models introduce unnecessary latency for tasks that require speed over deep logic.
 * **Vendor Lock-in:** Relying on a single cloud provider limits access to specialized, open-source models deployed on alternative infrastructure.